Lionel Pickering: Biography

 In 1991, Pickering purchased Derby County Football Club for just over £1 million from Robert Maxwell and invested heavily in players over the next two years, spending nearly £10 million.

-In January 1992, with Arthur Cox's low budget team just in touch with the leading pack, Pickering embarked on a spending increase, the biggest in the club's history, with the £1 m signing of Marco Gabbiadini from Crystal Palace.
-Joining him in that season were Paul Kitson, Tommy Johnson & Paul Simpson, followed by Steve Sutton, Mark Pembridge, Darren Wassall, Craig Short & Martin Kuhl a year later.
+In January 1992, with Arthur Cox's low budget team just in touch with the leading pack, Pickering embarked on a spending increase, the biggest in the club's history, with the £1million signing of Marco Gabbiadini from Crystal Palace.
+Joining him in that season were Paul Kitson, Tommy Johnson & Paul Simpson, followed by Steve Sutton, Mark Pembridge, Darren Wassall, Craig Short and Martin Kuhl a year later.
+Derby were relegated from the old First Division the year Pickering bought the club, and suffered two playoff defeats over the next three seasons which saw them miss out on a place in the new FA Premier League.

 In 1995, Pickering appointed Jim Smith in order to change the club's fortunes.
-With a string of superb signings and the hiring of future England and Derby County head coach, Steve McClaren as assistant manager, Smith took the club to the top level of competition in his first season.
+With a string of new signings and the hiring of future England and Derby County head coach, Steve McClaren as assistant manager, Smith took the club to the promotion in his first season.

-Pickering put Derby at the forefront of English football by building Pride Park Stadium while many other clubs were still thinking about similar moves.
-Lionel also presided over the development of the academy for young footballers at Moor Farm, Oakwood.
+Pickering put Derby at the forefront of English football by building Pride Park Stadium, which was one of the first new stadiums of the modern era to be built by a club in the top two divisions.
+He also presided over the development of the academy for young footballers at Moor Farm, Oakwood.
+Derby also finished as high as eighth in the Premier League in 1999.